 Sustainability

-As environmental concerns grow, sustainability in packaging1 has become a significant factor.
-Brands are shifting to eco-friendly materials2 such as biodegradable plastics3 or recyclable glass to reduce their environmental footprint.
+As environmental concerns grow, sustainability in packaging has become a significant factor.
+Brands are shifting to eco-friendly materials such as biodegradable plastics or recyclable glass to reduce their environmental footprint.

 Now that we understand the basic elements, let’s dive deeper into the material choices—one of the most important factors when designing packaging for cosmetics.